ArkoSammy12/jemu/README.md

 mvnw clean package
 ```

-An execute `.jar` file should have then been generated in `/target/jemu-x.y.z.jar`.
+An executable `.jar` file should have then been generated in `/target/jemu-x.y.z.jar`.

 Run with the `-DskipTests` flag to omit running the automated unit tests.